img02/SteamBoosterPackHelper/README.md

 # SteamBoosterPackHelper
-Firefox / Chrome extensions for mass opening and making booster packs with one click.
+Firefox / Chrome extensions for mass opening and creating booster packs with one click.